c7w/Friendship-Destroyer/readme.md

 Anyway, I'm now going to upload this SHIT code to Gayhub and try to be a Pigeon.
 Maybe in a few days these bugs will fix themselves.
 Believe it or not, I'm 99% positive that it'd be realized.

+This line is used to test VScode-Gayhub Link.